5 dilemmas underpinning health and social care reform

 In adult social care, the situation is even worse.
 Draconian funding cuts have decimated services at the very time that need is increasing with an ageing population, a rise in the number of people with multiple long-term conditions and growing numbers of young people surviving into adulthood with complex needs.

-Increasingly, NHS leaders have argued that if any extra money is to be found, it should go to adult social care – otherwise the system as a whole could simply clog health and social careup, fall over and fail.
+Increasingly, NHS leaders have argued that if any extra money is to be found, it should go to adult social care – otherwise the system as a whole could simply clog up, fall over and fail.

 However, we can’t keep doing more of the same.
 Health and social care provision must align with how we live other aspects of our lives in the 21st century.